liangyy/mixqtl/README.md

 # Tutorial for applying mixQTL

-Find detailed instructions on how to run mixQTL [here](https://github.com/hakyimlab/mixqtl/wiki/Example-and-tutorial)
+Find detailed instructions on how to run mixQTL [here](https://github.com/hakyimlab/mixqtl/wiki) via the command line tool or R  functions.